 Meal planning (see my ultimate guide here) is also a way to choose what you want to eat while following the guidelines you’ve chosen.
-For instance, you may be looking at an anti-inflammatory diet or a meal plan the integrates yummy protein shakes.
+For instance, you may be looking at an anti-inflammatory diet with fresh vegetables or a meal plan that integrates yummy protein shakes.
 There is SO much you can do when you meal plan.

 And don’t worry – a meal plan for beginners doesn’t have to be expensive!
 I know how important it is these days to eat healthy on a budget and I can guarantee the meal plan I’ve detailed below is both good for you and easy on the wallet.

 How Do I Start A Healthy Meal Plan?